MikhaD/wordle/README.md

 ## Additional Features
 - Words are chosen from the list of words at random instead of in sequence, and the solution is not stored in localStorage, making it harder to cheat.
 The seed for the random number is created from the date, ensuring that everyone gets the same random number, so people can still compare answers.
 - When you complete a game the definition of the word is shown on the end of game modal.
-- In addition to the other statistics, your average guesses are also displayed on the win modal.
+- In addition to the other statistics, your average guesses and your losses are also displayed on the win modal.
-- When the timer reaches 0 for a given game mode it changes into a refresh button instead of just staying at 00:00:00
+- When the timer reaches 0 for a given game mode it changes into a refresh button instead of just staying at 00:00:00.
+- When the timer reaches 0 for a given game mode a refresh button appears in the top left corner.
+- A tips widget in the settings menu with useful information about the functionality of the game.
+- Right clicking a submitted word on the board will tell you its definition.
+- Right clicking a submitted word on the board will tell you how many possible words could have been played there, taking all previous information into account.
+- Right clicking the row below the last submitted word will tell you how many possibilities there are taking all previous information into account.
+- The game mode is reflected in the url, allowing you to share a game mode directly.

 ### Hourly mode
 A new word every hour.